Cowpriest/cachebox/README.md

 # cachebox
-Texting app with a shared webdrive.
+Texting app with a shared remote storage.
 In Progress

 To run, download & install this file only: cachebox/build/app/outputs/flutter-apk/app-release.apk